 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 The governmental fund types are accounted for using a current financial resources measurement focus.
-All federal grant funds were accounted for in a special revenue fund, a component of the governmental fund type or general fund.
+All federal grant funds were accounted for in a special revenue fund, a type of governmental fund, or general fund.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 Operating statements of these funds present increases (i.e. revenues and other financing resources) and decreases (i.e. expenditures and other financing uses) in fund balance.